fatiando/pooch/doc/hashes.rst

 * If a file needs to be updated or doesn't exist, Pooch will download it from the remote source and check the hash.
 If the hash doesn't match, an exception is raised to warn of possible file corruption.
+* Cryptographic hashes may be used where users wish to ensure the security of their download.

 Calculating hashes
 ------------------